 When visiting a website, make sure you are at the right web address and not on a fake “copycat” page created by fraudsters.
-These type of hoax scams are called “Website Phishing” and they are often used to steal and capture personal and financial information from you.
+These types of hoax scams are called “Website Phishing”, and they are often used to steal and capture personal and financial information from you.

-Website phishing scams can come in a variety of different ways.
-As always the best defense against these crimes is to be vigilant and to stay informed of the tricks they often use to avoid becoming a victim.
+Website phishing scams can come in a variety of ways.
+As always, the best defense against these crimes is to be vigilant and to stay informed of the tricks they use so that you can avoid becoming a victim.

 How to protect yourself against website phishing:

-• Pay attention to the web address or link – Always “double-check” the link for correct spelling and address.
-For example, if our address is bfsfcu.org, a phishing website could use bfscu.org and many people would not notice that the letter “f” is missing on the fake address.
+- Pay attention to the web address or link — Always “double-check” the link for correct spelling and address.
+For example, our address is https://bfsfcu.org, a phishing website could use bfscu.org and many people would not notice that the letter “f” is missing from the fake address.

-• Look for common misspellings of the company name – You know the name of institutions you have a relationship with, make sure the name of the company is correctly spelled throughout the page.
+- Look for common misspellings of the company name — You know the name of institutions you have a relationship with, make sure the name of the company is correctly spelled throughout the page and review the web address.
 Scammers often misspell some words.

-• Watch for links that don’t work or open a blank page – Scammers often do not waste time to make complete website replicas where everything works.
-Never click on unknown links.
+- Watch for links that don’t work or open a blank page — Scammers often do not waste time to make complete website replicas where everything works.
+Never click on unknown links and be wary of any unexpected pauses or blank screens.

-• Protect your computer – Install antivirus and security software that update automatically.
+- Protect your computer — Install antivirus and security software that updates automatically.

-• Look for the lock symbol – Usually appears in the bottom right corner of your window browser next to the address bar.
+- Look for the lock symbol — this will usually appear in the top left corner next to the web address you are visiting.

-• Scan the page for a Trust Seal – Legitimate websites take advantage of trust seals that are small badges issued by third party companies to prove their authentication.
+- Scan the page for a Trust Seal — Legitimate websites take advantage of trust seals which are small badges issued by third-party companies to prove their authentication.

 RESOURCES: